Calibrating Expressions of Certainty: Additional Results

 \subsection{Reliability Diagrams: Confidence Scores vs. Confidence Distributions}

-Figure~\ref{fig:reliability_diagrams_compare_prob_vs_dist} highlights the effectiveness of our method in producing a smoother, more interpretable calibration curve.
+Figure~\ref{fig:reliability_diagrams_compare_prob_vs_dist} highlights the effectiveness of our method in producing a smoother, more informative calibration curve.
 The reliability diagram under our formulation makes it much clearer to differentiate between the calibration profiles of various models.
-For instance, it's immediately apparent that claude-3.5-sonnet outperforms gemini-1.5-pro based on the calibration curve, a distinction that was previously difficult to discern.
+The deviation of the calibration curve (red) from the identity line, weighted by the score density (gray), provides an intuitive sense for the value of ECE.
+For instance, it's immediately apparent that claude-3.5-sonnet outperforms gemini-1.5-pro based on the calibration curve.
+In contrast, binned reliability diagrams make it harder to visually assess calibration from calibration curves alone.
+Specifically, it's challenging to distinguish which model is the strongest by just looking at binned calibration curves.

 Figure~\ref{fig:reliability_diagrams_prob_vs_dist_vary_bin_size} compares reliability diagrams from previous work (discrete bins) with our approach (still binned, but gets smoother as $M$ increases) with varying the number of bins $M$.
 In reliability diagrams previously commonly used, the calibration curves are highly sensitive to the choice of bin size $M$, implying that the visualization can change dramatically depending on the binning strategy used.
 This creates an inconsistency when trying to interpret results and comparing different diagrams.
 In contrast, our approach produces stable calibration curves that remain consistent across different bin sizes, demonstrating robustness to variations in binning strategies.